As the former laid-back Sihanoukville slowly fades from view, there’s not much left to do beside sit on the beach or gamble.

 Hit the beach

 Sihanoukville is a beach town, and there’s no better way to spend your time there than on the beach.
 The most popular beaches, Ochheuteal and Serendipity, are not the best that Sihanoukville has to offer, unless what you’re looking for is litter, petty crime, and beggars.
-Otres Beach has become the go-to spot for backpackers, who appreciate the less-developed vibe.
-That’s changing fast, though, and Otres has new hotels and guesthouses going up every day.
+Otres Beach is still the go-to spot for backpackers.
+That’s changing fast, though, as businesses are torn down or shuttered.
 The best beaches in Sihanoukville are the least popular ones.

 Private Sokha Beach is technically only for guests of the Sokha Resort.
 You can pay for a $10 day pass, which also gets you access to the resort’s pool.
 In practice, though, tourists who don’t look Cambodian or like total beach bums are rarely asked for proof.